 During your consultation, we encourage patients to disclose if they suffer from dental fear and anxiety.
 From there, our team can tailor a treatment plan that addresses your dental needs in a comfortable environment.
 Dr. Daljeet and our team will take the time to explain all aspects of your visit and recommend any necessary treatments.
 If applicable, Dr. Daljeet may recommend sedation dentistry to help you feel comfortable during your treatment.

 Sedation Dentistry in Westborough, MA

-For patients with fear of needles, Dr. Tufa uses The Wand®.
+For patients with fear of needles, Dr. Daljeet uses The Wand®.
 The Wand delivers a local anesthetic without the use of needles.
 Patients can receive local anesthetic safely, effectively, and painlessly.

 Oral Sedation: Oral sedation is administered in pill form; the pill is taken before your treatment.
 Patients often report feeling comfortable and relaxed during their treatment.
 It is important for patients to schedule safe transportation to and from their treatment.

 Nitrous Oxide: Nitrous oxide, commonly referred to as “laughing gas,” is administered through a cannula placed below the nose.
 The effects of nitrous oxide diminish one the mask is removed.

 Dr. Daljeet will meet with you to discuss the best way to treat your smile.
 If you would like to schedule an appointment, call (508) 342-1519 or request an appointment online.